 - Challenge yourself to accomplish something (even small accomplishments work!).

-- Do something different to break up monotony.
+- Do something different to break up the monotony.

 - Do an activity that you feel accomplished at or confident doing.